 - A practical, applied research-based approach to improving communities

-The King Graduate School faculty is committed to facilitating learning and student achievement of the competencies required in each of our graduate programs.
-In that spirit, students are expected to learn proactively, commit to discover, apply and disseminate knowledge, and to recognize life-long learning as the path to successful professional and personal accomplishment.
+Faculty are committed to facilitating learning and student achievement of the program outcomes.
+In that spirit, students are expected to learn proactively, commit to discovery, apply and disseminate knowledge, and recognize life-long learning as the path to accomplishment.

-Our approach places particular emphasis on competencies that are critical to personal and professional success.
+Our approach places particular emphasis on outcomes that are critical to personal and professional success.
 They include the ability to: